muneeb3123/TO-DO-LIST/README.md

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-**please show your support to improve my skills .this will help me to work hard** Give a ⭐️ if you like this project!
+If you like this project, give a ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>